PvPClt/project/album_en.md

 President of Russia Vladimir Putin is speaking to the deputies.

 “Esteemed deputies!
 Friends!
 Comrades!
 The geopolitical situation has reached a boiling point.
 Russia’s enemies are not sitting idle.
 The West is doing everything in its power to destroy us.
 Especially Europe.
 Especially France.
 France has always been and remains our main adversary.
 France has constantly encroached on our traditional values, trying to destroy our cultural heritage and our language.
-Let us recall the 19th century, when, as a result of a French influence operation, the entire Russian elite spoke exclusively French for decades.
+Let us recall the 19th century, when, as a result of a French influence operation, the entire Russian elite spoke exclusively in French for decades.
 The Russian language found itself on the verge of complete oblivion and extinction.
-And if it weren’t for the deep Russian people, who quite rightly hated everything French, we would all now be speaking French!
+And if it weren’t for the deep Russian people, who quite rightly hated everything French, we would all now be speaking in French!

 Yes, in the 19th century French intelligence failed, but now they are trying to take revenge.
 Our enemies accuse us of allegedly waging a hybrid war against the West.
 Brazen lies!
 We are peaceful people.
 But the French truly do attack our culture, our traditional values, our language again and again.
 They have infiltrated the Russian language with a massive enemy landing force.
 Just look at how many French words we have — words so cleverly disguised that people don’t even suspect their speech is packed with French spy-words.